 That’s exactly why we’re talking about it.

-But here’s the more amazing thing I want to point out about Rachel’s email above.
+But here’s the thing about Rachel’s email above.
 While she doesn’t use my name, she uses other remarkable tactics to personalize the conversation.

 Primarily, she’s transparent with her audience.

 That’s far more effective than just adding someone’s name will ever be.

 In this email, Rachel creates transparency with her audience by talking about how amazing one of her clients is and even mentioning that the client gives her more credit than she deserves.

 You can practically smell the authenticity dripping from the email copy.